Dogyuun: Gameplay

-Dogyuun is a science fiction-themed vertically scrolling shoot 'em up game reminiscent of Aero Fighters and Recca, where players assume the role of two pilots who took a part on a reconnaissance mission on planet Dino taking control of the Sylfers bomber space fighter crafts through ten stages in a revenge effort to defeat an invading alien race of metallic robots who have captured a police communication center and its inhabitants after their comrade, Kyle, was killed by one of them.
-As far as vertical scrolling shooters go, the game initially appears to be very standard; Players start with a single laser beam that can be held on at close range for dealing minimal damage against enemies when not firing and other weapons can be acquired by destroying incoming carriers, ranging from homing lasers to a lightning beam, which can be distinguished by their color.
+Dogyuun is a science fiction-themed vertically scrolling shoot 'em up game reminiscent of Aero Fighters and Recca, where players assume the role of two pilots who took part in a reconnaissance mission on planet Dino.
+They take control of the Sylfers bomber space fighter crafts through ten stages in a revenge effort to defeat an invading alien race of metallic robots that have captured a police communication center and its inhabitants after their comrade, Kyle, was killed by one of them.
+As far as vertical scrolling shooters go, the game initially appears to be very standard; players start with a single laser beam that can be held on at close range for dealing minimal damage against enemies when not firing.
+Other weapons can be found by destroying incoming carriers, ranging from homing lasers to a lightning beam, which is distinguished by its color.
 If a weapon module of the same color is picked up, a 5000-point bonus is granted.

-A unique gameplay feature is the "Unit Beam" system; players have the ability to combine the two ships into one and increase their firepower much further than normal but this can also prove to be a highly risky proposition, however, as both ships can be destroyed by a single enemy fire or colliding against enemies but players are able to detach their ships at any given time.
+A unique gameplay feature is the "Unit Beam" system where players have the ability to combine the two ships into one and increase their firepower much further than normal.
+This can prove to be a very risky proposition, however, as both ships can be destroyed by a single shot or by colliding against enemies.
+Players are able to detach their ships at any given time.
 When separated, players are also able to capture a small enemy to gain points continually or hold items for later use.
-There are only two types of item modules that can be attached to the ships; A single-use bomb module capable of obliterating any enemy caught within its blast radius that can also be triggered after taking enemy hits and a speed module that enhances the ship's speed to quickly avoid enemy fire, in addition of activating a set of two satellite "options" when using the default weapon.
+There are only two types of item modules that can be attached to the ships; a single-use bomb module capable of obliterating any enemy caught within its blast radius that can also be triggered after taking enemy hits and a speed module which enhances the ship's speed to help avoid enemy fire, in addition to activating a set of two satellite "options" when using the default weapon.